cuguilke/microexpnet/README.md

 **Full list of items**
   * MicroExpNet.py: The original source code of the proposed FER model
-  * Teacher_Logits: Logits of the teacher network for knowledge distillation
+  * Models: Pre-trained MicroExpNet models for CK+ and Oulu-CASIA datasets.
   * Candidates: Candidate networks build in search of a better FER model

 ## Citation